UWC Procedures

 The parties’ response to the evidence gathered by the investigator

-Must be received by the Secretary within 10 days after the parties receive the evidence
+Must be received by the Director within 10 days after the parties receive the evidence

-The Secretary sends the investigation report to the parties
+The Director sends the investigation report to the parties

 Within 60 days after the investigator’s appointment